 He has also organized and led several important Buddhist events, including His Holiness the Dalai Lama’s historic series of Jangchup Lamrim Teachings on 18 classic treatises on the Stages of the Path to Enlightenment at the three great seats of learning in south India – Sera, Drepung, and Ganden Monasteries – in 2012 and 2013.

 For more information about H.E.
-Ling Rinpoche, please see the Drepung Loseling Monastery website and www.yongzinlingtsang.org (a new website to be launched soon).
+Ling Rinpoche, please see the Drepung Loseling Monastery website.

 Registration & Permits

-- All attendees must register in person for your security entrance pass.
+- All attendees must register in person for your entrance pass.
 Please see the Registration page for more details.

-For recordings, visit Video.
+For recordings, visit 2012 Video & Audio.
 For photos, click on the image below.

 Jangchup Lamrim Authors